kevinbeaty/underarm/README.md

 If you are not familiar with transducers, check out [Transducers Explained][3].

 Too much API for you?
-Just grab what you need from the [transduce][14] libraries, which underscore-transudcer is based.
+Just grab what you need from the [transduce][14] libraries, which underscore-transducer is based.
 Want more?
 Check out [underarm][18] for asynchronous (reactive) extensions.

 ## Install